-Ignore the wild scare stories in the tabloid press that insulation in your house will not cook you the moment that the summer sun peeps out from behind the snowclouds!
+Ignore the clickbait headlines and wild scare stories in the sensationalist 'meeja'.
+Good insulation in your house will not cook you the moment that the summer sun peeps out from behind the snowclouds!

-Perhaps as a tenant you can't fix up your house right now, but you can still manage like a Maltese to beat the heat.
+Perhaps you're renting and you can't fix up your home as much as you'd like.
+But you can still manage like a Maltese to beat the heat.

-In the UK we've grown used to the idea that to cool down we can open a window, but when its hotter outside than inside, that's not true!
+In the UK we've grown used to the idea that to cool down we can open a window.
+But when it's hotter outside than inside, that's just not true!

-In Malta where temperatures can easily hit the 40s (C), and heavy air-con isn't really a thing at home, how do they manage, and can we learn any lessons from them?
+In Malta where temperatures can easily hit the 40s (°C), and heavy air-con isn't really a thing at home, how do they manage?
+Can we learn any lessons from them?

-I had the pleasure of managing a team in Malta for a while, and while there I learnt the following simple rules that also work for me in London in that blink of an eye that can pass for hot weather here:
+I had the pleasure of managing a small team in Malta for a while.
+While there I learnt the following simple rules that also work for me here in London in that blink of an eye that can pass for hot weather:

 - Open windows at night to let hot air out, and let the building cool.